fullstackfreelancer/ce_timeline/README.md

 - Does not require any JavaScript
 - Does not require any other Extension
 - Translated in English, German and Spanish
+- Works seamlessly with bootstrap_package and other extensions

 ## Installation